secureworks/dalton/README.rst

 Dalton includes a Web UI for
 `Flowsynth <https://github.com/secureworks/flowsynth>`__ , a tool that
 facilitates network packet capture creation.
-The flowsynth Web UI makes it trivial to model network traffic and test it against a Dalton sensor.
+The flowsynth Web UI makes it trivial to model network traffic and test it against a Dalton Agent.

 Accessing the Flowsynth WebUI can be done via the 'Flowsynth' link in the Dalton toolbar, or directly using the '/flowsynth' URI path.